Police impersonation: Typology and methods

 Criminology research has developed a typology of police impersonators, categorizing offenders as (1) "police enthusiasts" (or "wannabe cops"); (2) compulsive deviants; and (3) common criminals seeking material gain through thefts and robberies committed through vehicle pull-overs and home invasions.

 A 2012 article in the American Journal of Criminal Justice noted that "Distinguishing between real and phony officers can be difficult, and impersonators present themselves in numerous manners and commit a wide variety of crimes.
 Impersonators do more than just pretend to be a law enforcement officer.
 At times, impersonators engage in serious and wide ranging crimes including robbery, rape, and homicide."
 The same study found that "in general, police impersonators, depending on the type of offense, may be easily deterred.
 In vehicle pull-over cases, most impersonators fled when the targeted victim was on the phone with 911 verifying the legitimacy of the stop.
 Additionally, potential victims who questioned the legitimacy of the stop and challenged the fake officer tended to avoid further victimization."

 The 2012 study examined 56 police impersonation episodes from May 2002 to February 2010 from three U.S. metropolitan areas, dealing with 63 offenders and 71 victims.
 The study found that these incidents "most often involve one victim (76%), one offender (91%), no witnesses (75%), no weapon (68%), and result in no injury to the victim (96%)."
 The mean value of cash and property lost was $616.
 Of police impersonation episodes, 45% occurred on a highway, roadway, or alley; 20% occurred in or near the victim's home (such as a fake "knock and talk"); and 34% occurred in some other place.
 The study found that only 46% of police impersonation incidents were "cleared" (i.e., arrest made or resolved in some other way).

 Police impersonation has also facilitated extortion and assault.
 Police "wannabees" may drive cars equipped with police-style emergency lights, wear police uniforms, and carry fake police badges.
+There is a limited body of research concerning police impersonation.
+Some scholars suggest that police impersonation may weaken public confidence in law enforcement and trust in authority, "particularly if victims believe that the event was a 'legitimate' police action undertaken by a corrupt cop."
 Some sexual predators have impersonated police to commit sexual abuse, harassment, and rape.
 Impersonation involving police vehicle and uniforms has also been used by Mexican drug cartels to smuggle currency across the U.S.–Mexico border; within Mexico, Gulf Cartel operatives have also posed as members of the Mexican police and military.